Will China and USA further escalate tension in South China Sea?

 Whether or not China move forward to secure cooperation with its neighbors is difficult to forecast right away; similarly, will USA let the region return to normalcy also remains to be seen.

-Of course, resolving the current showdown in SCS peacefully and legally would be in everyone’s interests.
+Resolving the current showdown peacefully and legally would be in everyone’s interests